 - a sensor, monitor or alarm put in so you can alert people if you are unable to get to a phone.

 If you need equipment

 Please get in touch with your district nurse, physiotherapist, occupational therapist, case manager or a qualified assessor.
 They are the only people who can request it for you.

 The equipment will be delivered directly to the home of the person who needs it.

 If you need changes to your home

-We look at everyone's situation individually by giving you a needs assessment (also known as a community care assessment)and will let you know what we can do to help you adapt your home.
-Our technicians also work with occupational therapists where necessary to make sure any adaptations we make are suitable for you.
+We look at everyone's situation individually by giving you a needs assessment (also known as a community care assessment) and will tell you what we can do to help you adapt your home.
+Our technicians also work with occupational therapists where necessary to make sure any adaptations are suitable for you.

-Some adaptations we can carry out for free, and some you may have to pay for.
-Here are some examples of free adaptations which we can usually carry out:
+Some adaptations are free and some you may have to pay for.
+Here are some examples of free adaptations we can usually carry out: